- Community Development

 Welcome to the Community Development Department!

 Our offices are currently open to the public with modified hours and procedures due to Covid-19 and staffing shortages.

-The role of the Community Development Department is to move the community toward the sustainable, equitable, smart growth, transit-oriented community envisioned in the City's General Plan.
+The mission of the Community Development Department is to foster the community toward the sustainable, equitable, smart growth, transit-oriented community envisioned in the City's General Plan.
 Department activities include providing professional assistance to developers, contractors, businesses, and homeowners; preserving open space; building high-quality strategically urban residential and commercial development; and maintaining and increasing the range of housing alternatives.

 The Building Division provides advice and technical expertise to assist customers with complex construction issues.
 The Division is committed to ensuring compliance with the evolving building codes and the safe and timely completion of building projects.

 Code Enforcement’s mission is to partner with City residents, property owners and businesses to protect public health, safety and welfare by ensuring compliance with City Codes, Land Use Regulations and various Statues; and improve the quality of life and aesthetics of Richmond diverse neighborhoods through education, cooperation and responsive enforcement.
 The Code Enforcement team is responsible for enforcing the City’s Municipal Code which includes dilapidated structures; substandard housing investigation and enforcement; private property vehicle abatement; overgrown vegetation; trash; litter and debris; and unlawful outdoor storage.

 The mission of the Housing & Community Development (HCD) division is the development of quality neighborhoods within the City of Richmond by partnering with neighborhood residents and community groups.